-COVID-19 Resuming In-Person Actvities
+COVID-19 Resuming In-Person Activities

-Requirements to Begin Limited In-person Activities
+Requirements to for Limited In-person Activities

 The safety protocol training below must be completed by volunteers in order to resume in-person 4-H meetings, programs, or activities.
-If a meeting can be held virtually, it should be.
-In-person meetings will only be permitted for activities that cannot be performed virtually.

-- Read COVID-19 Phase 2 Safety Protocol Checklist
+- Read 4-H Safety Protocol Checklist

 - Submit Training Verification: https://ucanr.edu/survey/survey.cfm?surveynumber=32272

-- Resuming In-Person COVID-19 Safety Plan Form
+- COVID-19 Safety Standards Summary

-- Sample Daily Attendance and Visitor Log
+- Attendance Log

 - UC ANR Resuming In-Person Activity Website